Birth Injury Legal Statistics

 Call or chat with a caring, experienced nurse right now — we’re standing by to get you help and answers.

-A new study by Coverys, a Boston-based liability insurer, found that many liability claims involving pregnancy, childbirth, and postpartum care involve patient injuries of great severity.
+A recent study geared toward understanding birth injury legal statistics by Coverys, a Boston-based liability insurer, found that many liability claims involving pregnancy, childbirth, and postpartum care involve severe injury.

-Coverys analyzed 472 claims from 2013-2017.
-They discovered that 80% of cases were of high clinical severity.
+Coverys analyzed 472 claims from 2013-17.
+The study discovered that 80% of cases were of high clinical severity.
 In fact, the mother and/or infant died in 24% of the cases analyzed.

 For cases involving infant claims, birth injuries are typically categorized into the following groups:*